 In August 2018, the FASB issued ASU 2018-13 ("ASU 2018-13"), Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 The amendments in ASU 2018-13 on this update eliminate, add and modify certain disclosure requirements on fair value measurements in Topic 820, Fair Value Measurement.
 The amendments are effective for fiscal years beginning after December 15, 2019.
-Early adoption is permitted upon issuance of this update.
-An entity is permitted to early adopt any removed or modified disclosures upon issuance of this update and delay adoption of the additional disclosures until their effective date.
 Management has evaluated the new guidance, but does not expect the adoption of this guidance to have a material impact on the Company's financial statements.